cirosantilli/linux-cheat/desktop/README.md

 ###dconf

-dconf is the new backend for gsettings.
+DConf is the new backend for gsettings.

 It is also the name of a CLI utility used to view and edit dconf settings.